vinh123456789/EzHomeLab/docs/adguard-home.md

 They are all part of [Hagezi blocklists](https://github.com/hagezi/dns-blocklists) and they are doing a very good job.
 Please be aware that the bigger the list, the heavier the load your Raspi will be put under, but it is not necessarily better.

-#### Blocked services

-As AdGuard Home blocks some services by default, you can disable them here.

 ## Force all DNS traffic goes through AdGuard Home

 As some devices will bypass our DNS servers, create the following rules in the OpenWRT firewall via `Network > Firewall`: